Chapters

 The two guards led the company through the gates to a modest villa on the castle grounds.
 Inside the villa stood the Lord Protector of Neverwinter, Dagult Neverember.

-To Uther’s eye Neverember looked older and more worn than he had expected, and less noble.
+To Uthar’s eye Neverember looked older and more worn than he had expected, and less noble.
 Running a major city like this took it’s toll, it would seem.
 Standing around the room were a collection of robed religious figures, more wizened again, and a relaxed honour guard led by a familiar figure: Kevori Fearnehart, the death of whose cousin had started all this Vecna trouble.
 She nodded respectfully at her old colleagues, or those she recognised—Three having pulled his hood down close to obscure his face once he saw her.

 Marko stepped forward and bowed to Lord Neverember (causing Eli to quickly follow suit).